joagre/anond/doc/ds-json-rpc-server.md

 ### 2.1) Method: *publish-node*

-The *publish-node* method is used to publish a node in an anond overlay network.
+The *publish-node* method is used to publish a node in an Anond overlay network.

 #### Params: